Emergency team meeting as country braces for ‘multi-hazard weather event’

 This warning comes into effect at 5pm on Saturday and run for 24 hours.

-These counties are also under a status yellow rain warning, which runs from 1pm on Saturday.
+These counties are also under a status yellow rain warning, which ran from 1pm on Saturday.

+Snow is already beginning to fall in parts of the country, including Cork.

+A spokesman for Dublin Airport said its snow and ice teams are on stand-by to treat surfaces as required and to respond to any issues that arise.

 Meanwhile, a status yellow warning for snow and ice has been issued for Cavan, Donegal, Monaghan, Dublin, Kildare, Longford, Louth, Meath, Westmeath and Connacht.